 Elephants favor one tusk over the other, much like we do with our hands.

-Habitat encroachment is also a problem for elephants.
-With less available land to forage for food and find water, elephants’ monumental appetites often mean they eat themselves out of house and home, literally.
-And when they can’t access enough food or find water, they die.
+Habitat loss is also a problem for elephants.
+As more land is developed for farming and settlements, there are fewer places for elephants to forage for food.
+Their monumental appetites often mean they eat themselves out of house and home, literally.
+And when they can’t find enough food or water, they die.

 Together, we can